victorporof/Sublime-HTMLPrettify/README.md

 #### [Node.js download](http://nodejs.org/#download)

 ## About
 This is a Sublime Text 2 and 3 plugin allowing you to format your HTML, CSS and JavaScript code.
-It uses a set of nice beautifier libs made by Einar Lielmanis and Noah Kantrowitz.
+It uses a set of nice beautifier scripts made by Einar Lielmanis.
 The formatters are written in JavaScript, so you'll need something (node.js) to interpret JavaScript code outside the browser.

 This will work with both HTML, CSS and JavaScript files.